jfcameron/Intro-to-WebGL/README.md

 - how to create and use vertex data
 - how to use all the above to draw and spin a quad

-These materials can be viewed online here: [live demo](http://jfcameron.github.io/Articles/WebGL101Seminar/content.html)
+Demo is available here: [live demo](http://jfcameron.github.io/Intro-to-WebGL/) See releases page for downloads: [releases](https://github.com/jfcameron/Intro-to-WebGL/releases)